rvyjidacek/experiments-cla2020/README.md

 ```

-Then you have to launch bash script run.sh
+Then run the bash script run.sh

 ```

     sh run.sh datasets

 ```
-This script executes time benchmark and creates coverage graphs which can be found in the paper mentioned earlier.
-You can find result in a folder results.
+The script executes a time benchmark and plots the graphs that can be found in the paper.
+Already computed results can be found in directory results.